Elicon-IL/EDA-Tools/README.md

 ###Remove Buffers
 - You supply the buffer name and the buffer input port and the output port.
-- The manipulation will remove the buffer from the netlist, and will do all the rewiring.
+- The manipulation will remove the buffer from the netlist, and will do all the necessary rewiring.
+- The format of the buffer definition is : Buffer_Name SPACE Input_port_Name SPACE Output_port_Name
 - Only non pass through buffers are removed

 Remove Buffers Example -